 There are lots of affordable graphic designers who transform logos into works of art.
 The right designers will create something that will not only complement your work but stand out very subtly.
 Most importantly, they will provide you with more safety.

-If you have a website, the best way to prevent theft is to disable the right-click option.
+, the best way to prevent theft is to disable the right-click option.
 This is the easiest way to keep your favorite photographs safe.
 And if you don’t want your best work to get stolen, share it exclusively on your website.

 Some photography websites automatically protect all of their submissions.
 Some of these websites are 500px and Flickr.
 On 500px, every upload is automatically protected.
 Even shared photos have watermarks on them.
 On Flickr, you have to enable this option.
 Go to Settings > Privacy & Permissions > Global Settings > Who can download your images? > Only You.